CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 Currently, users cannot compile and run the solution that they have worked on during a match.

 To make this possible, an [Execution Service](#execution-service) can be set up.
 This microservice would receive the source code from the frontend, compile it using a suitable compiler, and execute the compiled program with a list of inputs from the user.

-Once the execution is complete, the results output by the compiled program will be sent to the frontend; along with any compilation or runtime errors, if any.
+Once the execution is complete, the results output by the compiled program will be sent to the frontend; along with any compilation or runtime errors.

 # Reflections and Learning Points